2005 Major League Baseball postseason: (AL1) Chicago White Sox vs. (NL4) Houston Astros

-This would be the last postseason appearance by the Astros as a member of the National League, as in 2013 they joined the American League and wouldn't return to the postseason until 2015.
+This would be the last postseason appearance by the Astros as a member of the National League.
+In 2013, they joined the American League.
 They would return to the World Series in 2017, defeating the Los Angeles Dodgers in seven games.

 The White Sox and Astros would meet again in the ALDS in 2021, which was won by the Astros in four games before falling in the World Series.